tonybaloney/CSnakes/docs/advanced.md

 - Changing the type of a function argument
 - Changing the name of a function
 - Changing the name of a module

+The Hot Reload feature is useful for iterating on the __body__ of a Python function, without having to restart the debugger or application.